 In order to earn Oklahoma teacher certification via the traditional route, candidates must complete a bachelor’s degree and a teacher education program at an accredited university approved by the Oklahoma Commission for Teacher Preparation (OCTP).
 Prospective teachers who have not met this requirement but wish to become certified via the alternative route to teacher certification may still be eligible provided they hold at least a bachelor’s degree in their content area.

 Oklahoma Teacher Testing Requirements

-Candidates for Oklahoma teacher certification must take and pass three assessments administered by the Oklahoma Commission for Teacher Preparation (OCTP): the Oklahoma General Education Test (OGET), the Oklahoma Subject Area Test (OSAT), and the Oklahoma Professional Teaching Examination (OPTE).
+Candidates for Oklahoma teacher certification must take and pass two assessments administered by the Oklahoma Commission for Teacher Preparation (OCTP): the Oklahoma Subject Area Test (OSAT) and the Praxis Performance Assessment for Teachers (PPAT).
 These tests are designed to assess higher-order thinking skills, basic knowledge in core content areas such as the sciences and liberal arts, expert subject-area knowledge, and competency in effective teaching and learning principles.
-Oklahoma does not accept Praxis scores in lieu of its own examinations for traditional pathway candidates.
+Oklahoma does not accept Praxis subject area test scores in lieu of its own examinations for traditional pathway candidates.

 Additional Oklahoma Teacher Certification Requirements

 Similar to most states, Oklahoma requires teaching applicants to submit to a state and federal background check by fingerprint clearance.
 For up-to-date information on completing this process, refer to the Oklahoma State Department of Education.